“The body is merely the visibility of the soul, the psyche; and the soul is the psychological experience of the body” —C.G. Jung

 Mindfulness is another powerful tool for accessing states of unity and flow according to Dr. Patricia Katsky, psychotherapist and Vice-Provost at Pacifica Graduate Institute who, in conjunction with Dr. Juliet Rohde-Brown, Director of Clinical Training for the doctoral program in clinical psychology at Pacifica, and long-time Buddhist meditation teacher, is exploring the critical characteristics of the mind states that are common to the three fields of yoga, depth psychology, and Buddhist meditation.

 Similarly, the two clinicians are inquiring into the implications of “deep play”—a mind state comparable at an adult level to the meaningful childhood play of our past.
 “Deep play experiences are capable of bringing us into healing contact with the numinous,” writes Katsky.
 Indeed, in Memories, Dreams, Reflections, Jung recounted his own experience of how the act of play created a powerful psychic state in his own life.
 After spontaneously recalling a childhood memory of play, Jung felt compelled him to take it up again as an adult.
-Each day, before his patients arrived, Jung succumbed to the urge to “play,” mindfully building an “small town” of stones.
+Each day, before his patients arrived, Jung succumbed to the urge to “play,” mindfully building a “small town” of stones.
 For him, it released a “stream of fantasies” and led to an inner certainty that it was helping him to discover his own inner myth.
-“In the course of this activity my thoughts clarified, and I was able to grasp the fantasies whose presence in myself I dimly felt,” he wrote.
+“In the course of this activity my thoughts clarified, and I was able to grasp the fantasies whose presence in myself I dimly felt,” he wrote..
+Jung is also known to have written

 In psychotherapy, Katsky proposes that the therapist mind state of “evenly-hovering attention” is one form of deep play, and submits that the practice of yoga can bring one to similar inner states of release and nourishment, leading us to rich self-reflections, creativity, greater contact with the imaginational world, and to deepened consciousness, including numinous experience.